 Several people have asked me how many weddings I had to cancel to move so abruptly.
 I wanted to write this part out because I also need to thank my Heavenly Father for looking out for me.
 Every Aug-Oct is also a busy time for me.
 Last year I turned down over 10 weddings while I would be taking my maternity leave to have my baby in September.
 This year however I’ve had very little interest in that time.
 Every time I’d think about advertising to try and book weddings during the end of summer/beginning of fall the thought would leave or I’d get distracted.
 Every time I’d think how weird it was that I had no wedding on my schedule after July I’d also feel peace.
 I now know that the Lord’s hand was in helping me phase my business out here in preparation to be able to support my husband and our family in moving.
 I’m so grateful for a Father that looks out for me because he knows how much I care about this part of my life.
 My biggest fear is having to suddenly cancel a wedding but I’m grateful I didn’t have to call a single bride to cancel.

 I started my journey with a $600 dollar camera I saved with babysitting money as a 16 year old and now I start my next chapter on the other side of the United States.
-I’m so sad to be leaving this beautiful state but also so excited to get to serve the community in Charleston.
+I’m so sad to be leaving this beautiful state but also so excited to get to serve the community in Columbia.

 I look forward to the time I’m back here again.